zmon1010/kendo-ui-core/docs/api/javascript/ui/listbox.md

 ### toolbar `Object`

-Defines settings for displaing toolbar for current ListBox widget.
-By default, no toolbar is shown.
+Defines settings for displaying a toolbar for the ListBox widget, which allows a set of predefined actions to be executed.
+By default, the toolbar isn't shown.
+Populating the `tools` array will show the toolbar and the corresponding tools.

 #### Example